kklibo/hashdeep-compare/README.md

 * In the log header: the line count, hashdeep version, and recorded log format are confirmed.
 If these are not identical to what the hashdeep-compare test suite uses, a warning is issued.
 This is intended to warn the user if a different version of hashdeep (or something else) may have generated a log file that might lead to unexpected results.
 * Each log entry line is checked for correct formatting: incorrectly-formatted lines are ignored by hashdeep-compare.
 If any are found, the number of these ignored lines is reported in a warning message.

-(Note: These checks are here for extra safety.
-I've never seen hashdeep generate an invalid line: if you have one of these, you should probably figure out why before you rely on the output.)
+(Note: These checks are here for extra safety. ~~I've never seen hashdeep generate an invalid line~~: if you have one of these, you should probably figure out why before you rely on the output.)

+(Update 2024.3.5: hashdeep will generate an invalid line by adding newlines that occur in filenames.
+Because of the line-based structure of the hashdeep output format, there may not be an elegant way to add support for these files to hashdeep-compare.)

 Regardless of how many warnings are generated, hashdeep-compare will always use all of the correctly-formatted entries to produce the requested output.
 Warnings, by themselves, will never prevent hashdeep-compare from running to successful completion.